cosmiconfig/cosmiconfig/README.md

 **STATUS: Under active development, so do not use unless you are helping develop.**

 Find and load a configuration object from
-- a `package.json` property (anywhere down file tree),
+- a `package.json` property (anywhere down the file tree)
-- a JSON or YAML "rc file" (anywhere down file tree), or
+- a JSON or YAML "rc file" (anywhere down the file tree)
-- a `.config.js` CommonJS module (anywhere down file tree).
+- a `.config.js` CommonJS module (anywhere down the file tree)
-- a CLI `--config` argument,
+- a CLI `--config` argument

 For example, if your module's name is "soursocks," cosmiconfig will search out configuration in the following places:
-- a `soursocks` property in `package.json`;
+- a `soursocks` property in `package.json`
-- a `.soursocksrc` file in JSON or YAML format;
+- a `.soursocksrc` file in JSON or YAML format
-- a `soursocks.config.js` file exporting a JS object.
+- a `soursocks.config.js` file exporting a JS object
+- a `--config` CLI argument

-cosmiconfig continues to search in these places all the way down the file tree until it finds acceptable configuration or hits the home directory.
+cosmiconfig continues to search in these places all the way down the file tree until it finds acceptable configuration (or hits the home directory).
 And it does all this asynchronously, so it shouldn't get in your way.

-If cosmiconfig finds a `--config` CLI argument, it will load that file, trying to parse it as either JSON, YAML, or JS.

 Additionally, all of these search locations are configurable: you can customize filenames or turn off any location.